 We are a biopharmaceutical company focused on the formulation, development, and commercialization of innovative therapies for diseases and conditions of the eye using our proprietary bioresorbable hydrogel-based formulation technology.
-Core to our strategy is to continue to (i) build upon our experience commercializing ophthalmology products that can be administered primarily in the surgical and/or office settings and (ii) to develop a clinical pipeline of innovative ophthalmology products that address large areas of unmet need.
+Core to our strategy is to continue to (i) build upon our experience commercializing ophthalmology products that can be administered primarily in the surgical and/or office settings and (ii) develop a clinical pipeline of innovative ophthalmology products that address large areas of unmet need.

-We currently have two FDA-approved products in commercialization in the United States: DEXTENZA®, an intracanalicular insert for the treatment of both post-surgical ocular inflammation and pain and ocular itching associated with allergic conjunctivitis, and ReSure Sealant, an ophthalmic device designed to prevent wound leaks in corneal incisions following cataract surgery.
-We also have product candidates in preclinical and clinical development designed to utilize our proprietary, bioresorbable hydrogel technology to treat retinal diseases including wet age-related macular degeneration, or wet AMD; glaucoma or ocular hypertension; and ocular surface diseases and conditions including dry eye disease.
+We currently have one FDA-approved product in commercialization in the United States, DEXTENZA®, an intracanalicular insert for the treatment of both post-surgical ocular inflammation and pain and ocular itching associated with allergic conjunctivitis.
+We also have an additional FDA-approved product, ReSure Sealant, an ophthalmic device designed to prevent wound leaks in corneal incisions following cataract surgery that is not commercially available in the United States and that we are not currently manufacturing.
+We also have product candidates in preclinical and clinical development designed to utilize our proprietary, bioresorbable hydrogel technology to treat retinal diseases including wet age-related macular degeneration, or wet AMD, diabetic retinopathy, and other retinal diseases; glaucoma or ocular hypertension; and ocular surface diseases and conditions, including dry eye disease.
+In addition, we have preclinical programs to develop a gene delivery therapy product candidate for targeting inherited and acquired ocular diseases and to develop a product candidate for the treatment of dry age-related macular degeneration, or dry AMD, through complement inhibition.

-We incorporate therapeutic agents that have previously received regulatory approval from the FDA, including small molecules and proteins, into our proprietary bioresorbable hydrogel-based formulation technology in our internal drug development activities, with the goal of providing local programmed-release to tailor the duration and amount of drug to be delivered to the eye.
+Our current products and product candidates in clinical development incorporate therapeutic agents that have previously received regulatory approval from the FDA, including small molecules and proteins, into our proprietary bioresorbable hydrogel-based formulation technology in our internal drug development activities, with the goal of providing local programmed-release to tailor the duration and amount of drug to be delivered to the eye.
 We believe that our local programmed-release drug delivery technology has the potential to treat conditions and diseases of both the front and the back of the eye and can be administered through a range of different modalities including intravitreal implants, suprachoroidal implants, intracameral implants and intracanalicular inserts.